Lord Stevens: Police face months of public disorder

 Launching the party's policing review, shadow home secretary Yvette Cooper said: "Policing now faces a perfect storm from the scale of cuts, the chaos of confused reforms, the escalating demands on the service and declining morale.

-"I'm worried in particular about the risk of a growing gap between public concern with the need for police action but also with the capacity of the police to deliver."'No more money'
+"I'm worried in particular about the risk of a growing gap between public concern with the need for police action but also with the capacity of the police to deliver."

 Lord Stevens told the BBC he expected his unpaid panel to report back within 15 months.